qualityshepherd/brine/assets/posts/southern_coast.md

 2. The Isle of Wights is aptly named.
 It's overrun with wights looking to add to their number.
 Nobody comes back from that wretched place.
 1. Some crazy druid up in the mountains has got himself a harem and is performing miracles!
-1. Yagul Fane is built atop an ancient city with unimaginable magical treasures (BYOD: _Bring Your Own Dungeon_).
+1. Yagul Fane is built atop an ancient city with unimaginable magical treasures.
 1. Have you ever known purveyors of magic and religion to get along?
 There's tension between Yagul Fane and the monastery... count on it.
 1. Greever's Lighthouse is full of ghosts.
-They sometimes activate the old light to summon a spectral ship from the depths.
+They activate the old light to summon a spectral ship from the depths.
-1. The mountain mists are the breath of ancient dragons.
-Dragons ruled this place.
+1. The mountain mists are the breath of ancient dragons who once ruled this place.
 The Lost Druid says they'll return once their food source is replenished.
 1. Word is the Council of Six in Yagul Fane are trying to unseat the Fae Court; appointing "more cooperative" officials.
 1. Maude's bees make special honey from Moonlight Mushrooms.
 The Monastery pays triple for those jars; say it helps 'em _see clearly_.
 1. Fellstead's abbess and Mon's warden are friendly.
 VERY friendly if you know what I mean...
 1. Watch for runes in the dunes.
-Nomads say they're portals at twilight.
+Nomads call them _twilight portals_.
 But careful!
 You might end up leagues away... or worse.
 1. Some of those 'stones' in the Bone Cairn?
 Them's dragon eggs!
-That's why they move at night; they're getting ready to hatch.
+That's why they fidget at night; they're gonna hatch!

 ### LOCATIONS